AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDataSourceBuilderHikariCPKickoff/README.md

 **If you use the `spring-boot-starter-jdbc` or `spring-boot-starter-data-jpa` "starters", you automatically get a dependency to HikariCP**

 **Description:** This is a kickoff application that set up HikariCP via `DataSourceBuilder`.
 The `jdbcUrl` is set up for a MySQL database.
-For testing purpose the application uses an ExecutorServicefor simulating concurrent users.
+For testing purpose the application uses an `ExecutorService` for simulating concurrent users.
 Check the HickariCP report revealing the connection pool status.

 **Key points:**\
      - in pom.xml, add the `spring-boot-configuration-processor` dependency\